ronadarabi/cse151a-project/README.md

 Then, after reviewing the list, we used the bash command `xargs -a {output_file} rm` to remove the grayscale images.
 Note: `{output_file}` is the path to the outputed list of grayscale images.

 #### On the Fly RGB to LAB
-To convert images from the RGB colorspace to Lab colorspace, we developed a function `rgb_to_lab(rgb_image: torch.Tensor)` that leverges PyTorch's optimized tensor math
+To convert images from the RGB colorspace to Lab colorspace, we developed a function `rgb_to_lab(rgb_image: torch.Tensor)` that leverges PyTorch's optimized tensor operations.
+The algorithm itself was adapted from [skimage.color.rgb2lab()](https://scikit-image.org/docs/stable/api/skimage.color.html#skimage.color.rgb2lab).

 ```python
 def rgb_to_lab(rgb_image: torch.Tensor) -> tuple[torch.Tensor, torch.Tensor]: